The phrase 'statistical literacy' has

 been used for many years.
 The pictures shown on this page are of four

 key authors in the early history of statistical literacy.
 In 1951

 Helen Walker (left below) wrote Statistical Literacy in the Social

 below) wrote a textbook titled Statistical Literacy.
 In 1993 Katherine Wallman (pictured above)

 wrote Enhancing Statistical Literacy: Enriching Our Society.
 Iddo

 Gal (right below) has written numerous papers on statistical literacy (1995,

 1997, 1999, etc.).

 excerpts from books and articles

-that were published before 2001 and that used the phrase "statistical literacy" or "quantitative
+that were published during or before 2000 and that used the phrase "statistical literacy" or "quantitative

 Books that used "Statistical literacy" in the title.